The union of all files from all check-ins in the top-level directory

 .rpyc files from the

-you release a version of your game.
-Otherwise your players will lose
+a version of your game.
+Otherwise your players will lose their seen

-their seen texts on the next update, which is a frustrating gaming
+texts on the next update, which is a frustrating gaming experience.

-experience.
-This is not specific to renpy-ttk but it's easier to
+This is not specific to renpy-ttk but it's easy to forget about it.